BIT & Corporate Social Responsibility

 Support of several projects

 BIT supports a number of projects by supplying a free IPv6 connectivity.
 For example, we offer two root-name servers (f.root-servers.net of ISC and k.root-servers.nl of RIPE NCC) IPv6 connectivity.
-We also host the official releases server of Ubuntu Linux (releases.ubuntu.com) and the Dutch mirror (nl.archive.ubuntu.com) via IPv6 and we offer Spamhaus RBL IPv6 connectivity.
+We also host the official releases server of Ubuntu Linux (releases.ubuntu.com) and the Dutch mirror (nl.archive.ubuntu.com) via IPv6.
 We offer a free range of IPv6 addresses and connectivity to AMS-IX and sponsor RIPE NCC with an IPv6 connectivity.

 Behavioural Code Abuse Control